BritishPandaChick/daily-css-notepad/README.md

-# Daily CSS Images - Ruler
+# Daily CSS Images - Notepad
-Daily CSS Images Day Seven prompt.
+Daily CSS Images Day Eight prompt.
 This is a notepad made with HTML & CSS.

 ## Instructions
 Clone this repo or download the zip file.
 Open index.html in your browser to see the notepad.